yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-ddl.md

 type: docs
 ---

-When DDL changes are made to databases in replication for xCluster replication (such as creating, altering, or dropping tables or partitions), the changes must be:
+When making DDL changes to databases in xCluster replication (such as creating, altering, or dropping tables or partitions), you must do the following:

-- performed at the SQL level on both the source and replica, and then
+- Make the change at the SQL level on both the source and target.
-- updated at the YugabyteDB Anywhere level in the replication configuration.
+- Update the xCluster replication configuration in YugabyteDB Anywhere.

+The order in which you do this varies depending on the operation.

 ## Order of operations

-You should perform these operations in a specific order, depending on whether performing a CREATE, DROP, ALTER, and so forth, as indicated by the sequence number of the operation in the following table.
+Perform DDL operations in the order as shown in the following table.

 {{<tabpane text=true >}}
 {{% tab header="YSQL Transactional" lang="ysql-transaction" %}}